heremaps/xyz-documentation/docs/cli/datahub_add-on.md

 ## <a name="virtual-spaces">Virtual Spaces</a>

-Virtual Spaces let you group or associate geospatial features in multiple spaces and present them as a single space.
+Virtual Spaces let you group or associate geospatial features in multiple Spaces and present them as a single Space.

-`group` acts as an alias, presenting multiple Data Hub spaces via a single space ID.
+`group` acts as an alias, presenting multiple Data Hub spaces via a single Space ID.

 `associate` merges feature properties from one Data Hub space into features in a second space based on feature ID matches.
 This allows you to import statistical data and merge it with pre-existing polygons on the fly.